5-year BS-MCS Program

 Note: Students who are seniors follow the standard application process for the M.C.S.
 Program.

-- Applicants whose technical GPA is less than 3.2, but at least a 3.0, and whose overall GPA is a 3.0 may apply through an application process outlined under "Application Process and Forms" below that is administered by the Department’s Graduate Academic Office.
+- Applicants whose technical GPA is less than 3.2, but at least a 3.0, and whose overall GPA is a 3.0 may apply through an application process outlined under "Application Process" below.

-- Applicants who are transferring in their junior year must hold at least a 3.0 technical GPA and an overall 3.0 GPA and may apply through an application process administered by the Department’s Graduate Academic Office.
+- Applicants who are transferring to CS from another instituion may apply with 15 graded credit hours on the Urbana campus and with current enrollment for at least 15 credit hours.
+They must hold at least a 3.0 technical GPA and an overall 3.0 GPA and may apply through an application process outlined under "Application Process" below.

 - B.S.-M.C.S.
 Degree Requirements